willhoney7/honey.sh/posts/my-programming-journey.md

 I grew up in Manhattan, Kansas.
 In middle school, I really wanted an iPhone, but back then they were locked to AT&T which our small town didn't have.
 I ended up getting a Samsung Instinct (whose ads famously claimed it was an iPhone killer–it was bad).
-I tried learning how to program apps on it but it was beyond me.
+I tried learning how to program apps on it but I gave up.
 It was complicated and there weren't enough resources out there.
 Eventually, Palm announced the Palm Pre and I was hooked.
 I spent tons of time watching videos, reading articles, and discussing the phone in online forums.